-- Training for new starters must be complete before any new starter can have unsupervised contact with students. - Any student who has experienced, or is suffering from, any form of harm will receive support.
+- Appropriate staff are trained in safe recruitment.
+This safe recruitment training must be renewed every five years. - Training for new starters must be complete before any new starter can have unsupervised contact with students. - Any student who has experienced, or is suffering from, any form of harm will receive support.
 Once agreed with any investigating agency (where appropriate), students can be offered direct support through a school counsellor or via external agency input.
 BIS Hanoi will hold information in relation to local, regional or national bodies that may be able to offer direct support to students in these circumstances.